Kansas on track to pay out extra unemployment benefit

 “It will be a complete overhaul of the system at this point,” he said.

 Meanwhile, Shawnee County commissioners voted Thursday to extend a health order that limited gatherings to 10 people or fewer after the county saw surging COVID-19 numbers.
-Interim health officer Dennis Cooley recommended the health order be extended for a few weeks to allow the health department to review COVID-19 numbers.
-He said the county is in the midst of a post-holiday spike.
+The state added 4,093 cases from Wednesday to Friday, making its tally 256,134 since the start of the pandemic.
+It reported 147 more deaths since Wednesday, making the total 3,502.

 The health order also allows bars and restaurants to remain open until 10 p.m. and allows organized sports teams to practice but not play games.
 High-school athletics aren’t governed by this county health order.